-The COVID-19 pandemic and consequential lockdown further restricted day-to-day operations across multiple industries, greatly affecting both GCBF and the local businesses which it aims to support.
+The COVID-19 pandemic and consequential lockdown further restricted day-to-day operations across multiple industries, greatly affecting both GCBF and the local businesses that it aims to support.
 Thus, it became imperative that the loan application process be digitised and automated to the greatest possible extent.

-The system automatically determines their eligibility based on the submitted information and grants permission for account creation to only those applicants who are deemed eligible.
+The system automatically determines their eligibility based on the submitted information.
+It grants permission for account creation to only those applicants who are deemed eligible.
 If the applicant is not considered eligible for the Bounce Back Loan, they are redirected to other partner organisations which may be able to provide financial assistance.

 The first section covers the details of the business for which the application is being filed.
-The second section includes personal details of the applicant(s).
-In the third and final section, the applicant is required to upload all relevant documents to their application, such as proof of business identity, business plans, cash flow forecasts, and so on.
+The second section includes the personal details of the applicant(s).
+In the third and final section, the applicant is required to upload all relevant documents to their application.
+They can add proof of business identity, business plans, cash flow forecasts, and so on.

-Once the applicant(s) has given their consent, a credit check is automatically initiated via a relevant credit reference agency and their response is received directly into the system.
+Once an applicant has given their consent, a credit check is automatically initiated via a relevant credit reference agency.
+The third-party agency's response is received directly into the system.